March 2023 BLM Estimated Wild Horse and Burro Population

 The fact is that the 1982 National Academy of Sciences Report and two General Accounting Office reports have countered key points in BLM’s premise for its current herd reduction campaign.
 These government-sanctioned documents concluded that: (i) horses reproduce at a much slower rate than BLM asserts, (ii) wild horse forage use remains a small fraction of cattle forage use on public ranges, (iii) “despite congressional direction, BLM did not base its removal of wild horses from federal rangeland on how many horses ranges could support,” and (iv) “BLM was making its removal decisions on the basis of an interest in reaching perceived historic population levels, or the recommendations of advisor groups largely composed of livestock permittees.”

-Over the past 45 years, federal law enacted by the people on behalf of their wild horses has been ignored.
-No strategic plan to keep viable herds of wild horses on public lands has ever developed.
+Since being enacted more than 50 years ago, the spirit of the federal law enacted by the people on behalf of their wild horses has largely been ignored.
+The BLM has not yet produced a viable long-term plan to keep wild horses and burros on the range, where they belong.

 Nothing but the facts...

 To simplify a rather complicated issue, we’ve compiled the most frequently asked questions, as well as the wild horse issue in a nutshell and by the numbers to help you better understand and navigate the plight of America’s wild horses.

 Q: Where are America’s remaining wild horses and burros?